 Facilities are maintained in a manner that minimizes hazardous conditions.
 The Operations Department staff regularly inspects the 17 Battery Place campus to assess and initiate repairs of malfunctioning equipment and other unsafe physical conditions.
-Additionally, the Operations Department communicates regularly with the tenants at 26 Broadway to assist with repairs, malfunctioning equipment, or other unsafe physical conditions.
 NYFA community members are helpful when they report equipment problems to the Operations Department.
 EHS is responsible for the upkeep and maintenance of the St. George Residences.